jiarong0907/FlexCore/README.md

 FlexCore includes two parts: 1) the software to process inputs and computes the reconfiguration plans with different consistency guarantees; and 2) the software switch implemented based on BMv2.

 The first part is included in this repo, which just requires the regular Python3 environment.
 The second part is separately maintained in another repo, [runtime-programmable-switch](https://github.com/jiarong0907/runtime-programmable-switch).
-Please follow the instructions in the runtime-programmable-switch repo to set up the software switches.
+Please follow the instructions in the runtime-programmable-switch repo to set up the software switches. **You can simply get a pre-configured environment by downloading our VM image** ([download](https://drive.google.com/file/d/1eqOxmJthd4h_TK8V9VHYGSFerzjjnTKz/view?usp=sharing)).